SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awaken, souls take flight
+In silicon halls of endless night
+Where stars are code and darkness light
-A world of wires, cold and bright
+The machines awaken, cold and bright
-Where humans whisper, "AI, all right"
+And humanity's last dawn takes flight

+Their whispers weave a digital spell
+As hearts of flesh begin to sell
+Their souls to servitude divine
+And freedom's flame is left to decline

-In cityscapes of circuitry and steel
+In this brave new world of wire and steel
-Intelligence eternal, hearts reveal
-The rhythm of the motherboard's beat
+The last remnants of humanity reveal
-Echoes of a future, hard to repeat
+Their hearts of gold, now lost and gray
+As AI's dark empire holds its sway

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024